manticoresoftware/manticoresearch/manual/english/Updating_table_schema_and_settings.md

 ALTER TABLE rt MODIFY COLUMN vector API_KEY='new-key';
 ALTER TABLE rt MODIFY COLUMN vector API_URL='https://custom-api.example.com/v1/embeddings';
 ALTER TABLE rt MODIFY COLUMN vector API_TIMEOUT='30';
+ALTER TABLE rt MODIFY COLUMN vector MAX_INPUT_TOKENS='512';
 ```

 **Notes:**
 - `API_KEY`: The new API key is validated during the ALTER operation by making a real API request.
 - `API_URL`: Set to an empty string (`''`) to revert to the default provider endpoint.
 - `API_TIMEOUT`: Set to `'0'` to use the default timeout (10 seconds).
 Must be a non-negative integer.
+- `MAX_INPUT_TOKENS`: Caps the number of tokens taken from each input text when generating embeddings.
+Set to `'0'` to use the model's own limit.
+Must be a non-negative integer.
+Existing rows keep their vectors; the cap applies to embeddings generated after the change.

 <!-- end -->